tpoisot/ms_abc_networks/manuscript.md

 ### Modularity

-We measured modularity using LP-BRIM [@liu09cdl] (preliminary analyses revealed no qualitative impact of using other methods to optimize modularity).
+We measured modularity using label propagation coupled with the BRIM measure [LP-BRIM; @liu09cdl] (preliminary analyses revealed no qualitative impact of using other methods to optimize modularity).
 LP-BRIM returns values close to 1 when there are modules in the network, and values closer to 0 otherwise.
+The value of modularity for each network is the maximal modularity out of 10 replicates.

 ### Motifs